ChadMcKinney/Lich.js/README.md

 USAGE
 =====

-At the moment Lich.js is not officially released.
-If you still want to try it out you can get it up and running on your own computer but it will require a little work.
+At the moment Lich.js is in open Beta.
+If you want try it out you can go to www.chadmckinneyaudio.com/lich.

+If you want to get a server up and running on your own computer it will require a little work.
 There are still bugs, missing features, and essentially no documentation so don't expect a finished product.
 All that said, here are the instructions to try out Lich.js for yourself.

 Lich.js is divided into two parts: a server and a client.
 To create a server you will first need Node.js installed on your computer.
 Node can be found here: http://nodejs.org/.
 If you're on Linux it should likely be in your standard repo, for instance in Ubuntu you can install it with:
 <!--- The ```bash and ``` at the end is for markdown rendering.
 Please ignore if you're reading this from a text editor or the like. -->